langchain-ai/langchain/templates/stepback-qa-prompting/README.md

 # stepback-qa-prompting

-This package replicates the "Step-Back" prompting technique that improves performance on complex questions by first asking a "step back" question.
+This template replicates the "Step-Back" prompting technique that improves performance on complex questions by first asking a "step back" question.

 This technique can be combined with regular question-answering applications by doing retrieval on both the original and step-back question.

 Read more about this in the paper [here](https://arxiv.org/abs/2310.06117) and an excellent blog post by Cobus Greyling [here](https://cobusgreyling.medium.com/a-new-prompt-engineering-technique-has-been-introduced-called-step-back-prompting-b00e8954cacb)